huaweicloud/terraform-provider-huaweicloud/docs/resources/ddm_schema.md

 <a name="DdmSchema_DataNode"></a>
 The `DataNode` block supports:

-* `id` - (Required, String) Specifies the ID of the RDS instance associated with the schema.
+* `id` - (Required, String, ForceNew) Specifies the ID of the RDS instance associated with the schema.

-* `admin_user` - (Required, String) Specifies the username for logging in to the associated RDS instance.
+* `admin_user` - (Required, String, ForceNew) Specifies the username for logging in to the associated RDS instance.

-* `admin_password` - (Required, String) Specifies the password for logging in to the associated RDS instance.
+* `admin_password` - (Required, String, ForceNew) Specifies the password for logging in to the associated RDS instance.

 ## Attribute Reference